×

 3. Total German Immersion

 When it comes to learning a language, nothing will ever replace being able to communicate with native speakers.
 In addition to an intensive language course, I had the benefit of living in Germany and the chance to practice every day.
-While living abroad, you’ll be totally surrounded by German at all times.
+While living abroad, you’ll be totally surrounded by the German language at all times.

 Being able to read and write in German is one thing, but being able to understand what people are saying is a different matter entirely!